How do you share the story of a woman’s life in just 30 minutes?

 Cybec Young Composer in Residence Melissa Douglas’ MSO commission Awaken, and 2023 Composer in Residence Mary Finsterer’s MSO commission AD HONOREM BEATÆ MARIÆ VIRGINIS & STABAT MATER, are premiered in the September program.

-Yorta Yorta composer Deborah Cheetham Fraillon AO’s Long Time Living Here (Musical Acknowledgement of Country) and Eumeralla, a war requiem for peace are featured in October, as is Elena’s Sarenka Concerto: for Solo Violin and Solo Violincello.
+Yorta Yorta composer Deborah Cheetham Fraillon AO’s Long Time Living Here (Musical Acknowledgement of Country) and Eumeralla, a war requiem for peace are featured in October, as is Elena’s Sarenka Concerto: for Solo Violin and Solo Violoncello.

 “We have so many women composers now,” Elena says.
 After a beat, she adds: “I guess we always did.
 We just didn't know.”